 The Museum considers all highly liquid investments with an initial maturity of three months or less to be cash equivalents.
 Included in cash and cash equivalents balances are amounts restricted, primarily for future property and equipment acquisitions.

 Certificates of Deposit

-Excess cash is invested in certificates of deposit, which mature at various times and earns interest at various rates.
+Some cash has been invested in certificates of deposit, which mature at various times and earns interest at various rates.
 Certificates of deposit are stated at cost plus accrued interest earned.

 Inventories